imbo/imbo/docs/usage/configuration.rst

         // ...
     );

 where ``callback`` is the code you want executed, and ``events`` is an array of the events you want it triggered for. ``priority`` is the priority of the listener and defaults to 1.
 The higher the number, the earlier in the chain your listener will be triggered.
 This number can also be negative.
-Imbo's internal event listeners uses numbers between 1 and 100. ``publicKeys`` is an array that you can use if you want your listener to only be triggered for some users (public keys).
-The value of this is an array with one of two keys: ``include`` and ``exclude`` where ``include`` is an array you want your listener to trigger for, and ``exclude`` is an array of users you don't want your listener to trigger for. ``publicKeys`` is optional, and per default the listener will trigger for all users.
+Imbo's internal event listeners uses numbers between 1 and 100. ``publicKeys`` uses the same format as described above.

 Events
 ++++++